Groww, an investment app for millennials in India, raises $21.4M – TechCrunch

 Lalit Keshre, co-founder and CEO of Groww, told TechCrunch in an interview earlier this week that the market of mutual funds is increasingly widening in India and the startup is hoping to accelerate its growth with the fresh capital.
 Other than that, he plans to double Groww’s headcount to 200 in the coming months.

-Groww has amassed about 2.5 million registered users, two-thirds of which are first-time investors, Keshre said.
+Groww has amassed about 2.5 million registered users, two-thirds of whom are first-time investors, Keshre said.
 Groww is currently free to use and does not charge any commission on transactions.
 The startup eventually plans to offer a paid service as it looks to monetize its user base, but Keshre declined to share a timeline on how soon that would happen.

 Groww will also soon begin to offer the ability to purchase stocks from its eponymous app, said Keshre, a former executive at Flipkart who co-founded Groww with three other Flipkart colleagues (Harsh Jain, Neeraj Singh and Ishan Bansal).